ibm-cloud-docs/vpc/creating-vpc-resources.md

 ### Monitoring your instance
 {: #monitoring-your-instance-api-tutorial}

 You can monitor the CPU, volume, memory, and network usage of your instance over time in the {{site.data.keyword.cloud_notm}} console.
 Because the monitoring data is stored in {{site.data.keyword.mon_full_notm}}, you must be authenticated to an {{site.data.keyword.mon_full_notm}} instance in your account.
-For more information, see [IBM Cloud monitoring services](/docs/cloud-infrastructure?topic=cloud-infrastructure-monitoring).
+For more information, see [IBM Cloud Monitoring](/docs/cloud-infrastructure?topic=cloud-infrastructure-monitoring-iaas).

 ### (Optional): Deleting the resources
 {: #delete-resources-api-tutorial}